demisto/content/README.md

 [Learn about our Context Standards here](docs/context_standards)

 ### Docker
 We use docker to run python scripts and integrations in a controlled environment.
-You can configure an existing docker image form the [Demisto Docker Hub Organization](https://hub.docker.com/u/demisto/) or create a new docker image to suite your needs.
-More about how to use Docker is available here:
+You can configure an existing docker image from the [Demisto Docker Hub Organization](https://hub.docker.com/u/demisto/) or create a new docker image to suite your needs.
+More information about how to use Docker is available here:

 [Docker Images](docs/docker)